 - Automated categorization, work routing, and processing.
 AI-enabled capabilities know when a given situation requires human support, or not, and who needs to be involved.
 It will get this right much more quickly and reliably than any human worker can.

 - An automated 24×7 first-contact chat(bot) experience.
 This could be using the more traditional text-based chat or voice UIs via smart devices such as Amazon’s Alexa.

 - AI-assisted knowledge management.
 This includes intelligent search and “recommendations” – with a search capability that comprehends context and meaning, and what has or hasn’t worked for knowledge seekers before, not just the existence of specific keywords.
 And intelligent autoresponders – where end-user emails are automatically responded to with the most-likely solutions.
 Plus, the identification of knowledge-article gaps.
 These might be new articles or existing articles that can’t easily be found or effectively used.
 AI-enabled capabilities can then help further through the automated creation of new articles from recorded resolutions.

 5 tips for preparing for AI

 - Deal with the largest elephant in the room.
-As already alluded to, staff might feel threatened by AI and, as such, organizations need to involve them in exploring the opportunities for using AI.
-This should include explaining the benefits of AI to all.
+As already alluded to, staff might feel threatened by AI (or simply change to the status quo) and, as such, organizations need to involve them in exploring the opportunities for using AI-enabled capabilities.
+This should include explaining the benefits of AI adoption to all.
 And, if staff cuts are expected, be honest and emphasize that the remaining work will be more interesting.

-It’s a lot of words to consume but hopefully it has you thinking about how your IT service desk could work smarter – both now and as AI becomes a staple of business life.
+It’s a lot of words to consume but, hopefully, it has you thinking about how your IT service desk could work smarter – both now and as AI-enabled capabilities become a staple of business life.